 Athletes Come In All Sizes

 Not all athletes fit a textbook description or definition of a fit body.
-If you have any doubts, simply take a look at a heavyweight Olympic power-lifter, a few of the many of the football linemen or even a sumo wrestler.
-Although each of these athletes may be extremely successful in their sport, their athletic body type is what health and fitness experts would probably call overweight if not obese.
+If you have any doubts, simply take a look at a heavyweight Olympic power-lifter, a few of the many football linemen or even a sumo wrestler.
+Although each of these athletes may be extremely successful in their sport, their athletic body type is what health and fitness experts might say classify them as having overweight or obesity.

 What Is a Fit Body?